 We apologize for the any inconvenience and thank you for partnering with us in providing your child the best possible care and protection.

-Guidelines for visitors
+General Guidelines for Visitors

 Family Centered Care through visitation is promoted at Nicklaus Children's Hospital.
 Family members are partners in our mission to provide the best, safest care possible.
 Please follow these guidelines when planning to visit a hospitalized child: